-Subsidence associated with the southern extents of LW/MW 6 to 9, in the vicinity of the flats along Bowmans Creek, may result in localised ponding of surface runoff in these areas following rainfall.
+Subsidence associated with the southern extents of the additional longwall panel, in the vicinity of the flats along Bowmans Creek, may result in localised ponding of surface runoff following rainfall.
 Risk of ponding in these areas is considered low given the generally small vertical subsidence predicted in these areas.
-Ponding may also occur in other isolated areas along drainage lines where they travel perpendicular to the chain pillars.
-Ponding is most likely to occur in LW6 (up to 1.6 m subsidence) where there are low surface grades and an existing dam.
+Ponding may also occur in other isolated areas along drainage lines where the drainage lines travel perpendicular to the chain pillars.